jeverlyro/minecraft-tax-plugin/README.md

 # TaxPlugin

-A simple PaperMC plugin that applies a 4% tax to players every 2 hours.
+A PaperMC plugin that applies a configurable tax to players at regular intervals.

 ## Prerequisites
 - PaperMC Server 1.19.x